-For improved web security, you should not set up WordPress sites with the user name “admin”.
+For improved security, never create a WordPress site with the username “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks on a WordPress site.
+This is the default installation user name for WordPress and one of the first areas of potential vulnerabilities hackers look for when attempting to break into WordPress websites and blogs.

-In this step-by-step tutorial, you will learn how to change the admin username in WordPress to a more secure user name.
+In this tutorial for non-technical users, we’ll show you how to change the WordPress admin user name to a more secure username.

-Changing Your WordPress Admin User Name To A Different Username
+Changing Your WordPress Username From Admin To A More Secure Username

-Generally, with a new WordPress installation, the first user is the admin.
+Normally, on a new WordPress website installation, the first registered user is also the admin.

-Having the default WordPress username admin is not recommended, as it puts your WordPress site at risk …
+The default WordPress username admin is not recommended, as it can out your WordPress site at risk of being attacked by hackers and botnets …

-Let’s change the WordPress admin user name to a more secure user name.
+Let’s change your admin user name in WordPress from ‘admin’ to a more secure username.

-Click either on the user name, or click on the Edit link when hovering over the username with your mouse …
+Click either on the user name, or the Edit link when hovering over the user name with your mouse …

 Or, select Edit My Profile from the “Howdy, User” dropdown menu near the top-right hand corner of your screen …

-You can also access your “Profile” screen by selecting Users > Your Profile from your main menu.
+You can also visit your “Profile” area by selecting Users > Your Profile from the Dashboard side menu.

-You will see when you get into the Profile page that your user name can’t be changed from the backend admin section …
+What you will discover when you get into your Profile page, however, is that you cannot change your user name inside the backend admin section …

-So, how can you change a WordPress admin user name?
+So, how can you modify the admin user name?

 Change Admin Username By Creating A New Admin User

-If your WordPress username is “admin,” here’s the easiest way to change this without going into your server and doing technical changes to your WordPress database:
+If your user name is “admin,” here’s the easiest way to change this without going into your server:

-Next, create a new username, and assign your new user account the role of “Administrator”.
+Next, create a more secure username, and assign the new user the role of “Administrator”.
 Remember to save your changes to update your settings …

 Log out of your WordPress admin area …